Adds distance and height-based fog to the scene. Features several color modes:

 On these materials, an amount of fog gets applied based on whatever is behind them.
 This isn’t always noticeable, but very much so if an object is in front of the skybox.

 The only way around this is to incorporate the fog shading into custom a shader for the above purposes, and using that instead.
-This is how Unity’s standard fog works, which applies fog directly to an object, rather than a post-processing effect.
+This is how Unity’s standard fog works, which applies fog directly to an object, rather than through post-processing effect.
+This is also far more efficient!

 - For URP, it’s possible to add fog support when using Shader Graph.
 In the SC Post Effects\Runtime\Fog\ShaderGraph folder, you’ll find an example shader that illustrates how this can be achieved.
 An instructions txt file can also be found here!